 Online information event, Wed.
 27 May 2020 @2pm (CET) via Zoom

 On Wednesday, 27 May 2020, our faculty members will host a digital info event for students interested in the international Master’s programme “National and Transnational Studies: Literature—Culture—Language“ here at WWU Münster.
-If you would like to join, please let us know in advance via this link:

 The event will take place in Zoom and will address the following topics: